Neto Scariot

 74% of visitors used mobile devices, but the site was slow and difficult to use on smaller screens.

-Redesign the entire user experience and its respective interfaces with a consistent design system that serves both the website and Genius, our logistics app.
+Redesign the entire user experience and its interfaces through a consistent design system that unifies both the website and Genius, our logistics app.

-After redefining our digital experience, leads now reach pages that correspond to the services they are looking for.
+After redefining our digital experience, leads are now directed to pages tailored to the specific services they seek.

-We developed and tested four segmented experiences of our new website: Health Hub, Distribution Center, Chemical Warehouse, and Special Transport.
+We deployed and A/B tested four segmented experiences of our new website: Health Hub, Distribution Center, Chemical Warehouse, and Special Transports.

 -55%